TylerAckerson/seinfood/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+# Phase 1: User Authentication, Restaurant Model and API, Home Page (2 days)

-In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+In phase 1, I will start by creating both user 'sign in' and 'sign up' pages.
+I will create an authentication system using BCrypt and then move on to creating the Restaurant model and its associated JSON API to view an index of restaurants, as well as a specific restaurant.

+From there, I will spend some time creating the initial home/splash page, where users will type in their current address to start searching for matching restaurants near them.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Flux Architecture, Google Maps API, and Restaurant List (2 days)

-Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
-Lastly, while constructing the views I will start using basic bootstrap for styling.
+Phase 2 will be focused on setting up Flux, the main React Router component, and the React components allowing users to view restaurants in list form.

+After the main Flux architecture has been set up, I will focus on creating the 'Search Results' component, which will contain a 'Restaurant List' component to store specific 'Restaurant' components.
+It will also allow users to sort and filter restaurants using a 'Filter' component.
+I will use the Google maps API to determine the distance of each restaurant from the user's location.

+At the end of Phase 2, users should be able to type in their address and receive a full list of restaurants near them.
+They should then be able to filter and sort the restaurants.

+I will start doing some basic styling with Bootstrap in Phase 2 and begin seeding the database with both Users and Restaurants.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Menus, Menu Items (1.5 days)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+The features implemented in Phase 3 will allow users to select specific restaurants and view menus and menu items.
+There will be a components to house each restaurants' menu, menu categories, and specific menu items.

+Again, I will seed the database -- this time with menus and menu items to start testing the order-creation process.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Order Creation and Completion (1.5 day)

-Using quill.js, allow for complex styling of notes.
+In Phase 4, I will ensure that orders can be created and committed to the database by users.
+Users will be able to select menu items to view details and add them to their Orders.

+After orders are submitted, the order statuses will be available, letting users know that their order is now in process and being handled by the restaurant.

+In order to complete orders, very basic credit card processing will be required.
+I will just validate that the user's VISA has the correct number and format of digits.

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Past Orders and Favorites (1 day)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+Phase 5 will allow for users to review their past orders from their account page.
+They will also be able to favorite menu items and restaurants.

 [Details][phase-five]

-### Phase 6: Styling Cleanup and Seeding (1 day)
+### Phase 6: # Phase 6: Styling, Animation, and Cleanup (1 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+Phase 6 will be focused on adding styling and some effects to enhance the user experience.

 ### Potential Bonus Features
 - [ ] Allow users to view restaurant reviews pulled from Yelp
+- [ ] Allow users to view a map of available restaurants
 - [ ] Allow users to search for menu items
 - [ ] Allow users to use coupons
 - [ ] Allow users to enroll in rewards programs